wendy-wong/wendy-wong/README.md

 I'm a PhD candidate in Computer Science at UNSW Sydney, where I research AI-driven approaches to inclusive education.
-My work bridges cutting-edge AI research with practical teaching applications—combining 10+ years of industry experience with evidence-based pedagogy to help learners succeed.
+My work bridges cutting-edge AI research with practical teaching applications combining 10+ years of industry experience with evidence-based pedagogy to help learners succeed.

 As a LinkedIn Learning Instructor and AWS Data Hero, I specialize in making